post written by: Marc Chernoff

 The good news is you don’t have to live like this.
 There is a better way to view the world that will lead to what you seek.
 The first step, though, is to stop searching.
 You will never find happiness by continually looking for it in another time and place.
 When you focus on the lack of something in your life, what you want will always elude you.

-Angel and I often tell our coaching clients they’re doing so much better than they give themselves credit for.
+Angel and I often tell our Getting Back to Happy course members they’re doing so much better than they give themselves credit for.
 Most of us are so busy trying to make something big happen, we forget to pause and appreciate all our little victories.

 Rather than dwelling on what’s missing in your life, start looking at what you have.
 This isn’t just about material possessions; it’s about all the goodness in your life.
 When you focus on the abundance you already have, the negative feelings that come from lacking something else gradually fade from your conscious.
 Living isn’t an easy thing to do, but it can be enjoyable when you start to see the good instead of focusing on the bad.